davidlacayo12/davidlacayo12/README.md

 - React Files will have all of my projects dedicated to building front end in react/react-native:
   - Added work for a simple little application to get accustomed to React backend (with Javascript)
   - Add Pupil files

-- MYSQL Files will have all of my projects dedicated to building backend through MYSQL and other backend languages and interfaces like MongoDB:
-  - EMPTY FOR NOW

 - Greedy Algorithms will have a bunch of example problems that are similar to coding interview questions that I have done
   - Main language will be python for some, but C/C++ will also be another language I use, since it is crucial to have a core language.
 However, I will be doing python as well to get comfortable with arguably the most popular/user friendly/ versatile language out there